bioinformaticsdotca/MIC_2022/Logging into AWS.md

 <img src="https://github.com/bioinformaticsdotca/MIC_2022/blob/main/Putty_Data_Options.jpg?raw=true" alt="Putty Data Options" class="center">

 * In the left hand categories, in the Connection category next to SSH click on the **+**.
-Click on Auth.
+Click on **+** next to Auth and then click Credentials.
 In the private-key file for authentication field, hit browse and find the MIC.ppk file that you downloaded above.

 <img src="https://github.com/bioinformaticsdotca/MIC_2022/blob/main/Putty_Auth_Options.jpg?raw=true" alt="Putty Auth Options" class="center">